 We deliver what we promise.

 We let our real customers, partners, and associates tell their own stories.

 We keep our designs straightforward and direct.

 Customers come to Red Hat because they need innovative open source technology that will help grow their organizations, but they don’t want to assume the risk of doing it all alone.
 They need flexibility, but not the headaches or expense of curating their own open source portfolios.

 We make open source safe and ready for enterprises.
 We fix problems when they arise and share everything we know with everyone who needs it.
 Red Hatters, and open source technologists in general, are inherently helpful.

-We solve customers’ problems whether our technology is at fault or not.
+We solve customers’ problems whether or not our technology is at fault.

 We contribute code and support to the open source community.

 We are considerate of our audience’s time and attention.

-We communicate in a friendly, approachable, and informative way.
+We communicate in an approachable, friendly, and informative way.

 It’s taken a lot of faith and courage, sustained over many years, to build Red Hat.
 We had to believe we were right when our industry thought we were wrong.

 And we had to fight for the right to share code and ensure that intellectual property law was not improperly used to stop us.
 (This is an important and fascinating chapter of Red Hat history.
 Learn more about our important role in shaping legal opinions that extended software freedoms for everyone.)

 We defend open source principles on behalf of our customers and communities.

-We fight legal and policy battles to protect open source liberties for ourselves and extend them to everyone else.
+We fight legal and policy battles to protect open source liberties for ourselves and everyone else.

 We keep the design simple and clean, using just the elements we need to communicate our point.